-This deficit on the LGPS pension reserve is not a concern since it does not mean that an immediate liability crystallises.
-The pension deficit can be described as an accounting deficit which has no direct effect on the employer contribution rate paid by the school, which is determined using longer-term funding assumptions.
-These contribution rates are reviewed every three years in consultation with the scheme's administrators.
+It is noteworthy that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
+These contribution rates are reviewed every three years in consultation with the scheme's administrators, and current employer contributions due by the Academy Trust are fixed until 1 April 2026.